QLab: Live playback

 A key software feature with QLab is its ease of use in live playback situations.
 The designer of a cue sheet can save their show file, and lock it, preventing any changes to the cues.
 After doing so, an untrained user can run the software in a playback situation.
 By default, a cue is triggered by clicking a large GO button on the screen, or by pressing the space bar.

+Scripting and Automation

+QLab supports both AppleScript and OSC, allowing QLab to control other MacOS software, or take commands from external control surfaces with the use of Companion; a piece of software designed to work with customizable control pads such as the Elgato Stream Deck.